FrankPat/SimpleModels/README.md

 To convert from gigatonnes carbon to gigatonnes of carbon dioxide, you simply multiply 44 over 12.
 In other words, 1 gigatonne of carbon equals 3.67 gigatonnes of carbon dioxide.

+Sea level rise

+This code produces results of Vermeer and Rahmstorf.
+"Global Sea Level Linked to Global Temperature", PNAS 2009 For a description of what it does, see that paper.
+Code written by Stefan Rahmstorf and Martin Vermeer.
+Please note that this is a scientific code to be used by scientists who know what they are doing; it is not "fool-proof" for the general user in the sense that all combinations of parameter choices, options etc. have been thoroughly tested.
+Please report any problems or errors to the authors.
+The code uses the SSAtrend of Moore et al. 2005 for smoothing the data, which can be downloaded at http://www.glaciology.net/software/ssatrend-m (As a simple matlab alternative, fitting a polynomial is available as an option below.
+This is not recommended; it gives only a poor fit, although it has little effect on the future projections.)
+Reference: J. C. Moore, A. Grinsted, S. Jevrejeva, Eos 86, 226 (2005).

+Data: GMSL dataset at CSIRO: https://research.csiro.au/slrwavescoast/sea-level/measurements-and-data/sea-level-data/

+lambda: coefficient for linear combination of T and dT/dt (MV) dH/dt = a T + b dT/dt = a (T + lambda dT/dt), so lambda = b/a